From Pareto to Weibull -- a constructive review of distributions on $\mathbb{R}^+$: Introduction

-where $\alpha > 0$ is a shape parameter regulating tail-weight and $\sigma > 0$ is a scale parameter.
-While the Weibull distribution already appeared in~\cite{rosin1933} to describe the distribution of particle size, it gained its prominence and name after Waloddi Weibull who showed in \cite{weibull51} that the distribution can be successfully applied to seven very different case studies.
+Pareto's contribution simulated further research in the specification of new models to fit the whole range of income.
+In 1898, the French statistician Lucien March proposed to use the gamma distribution to fit the distribution of wages in France, Germany, and the USA.
+Note that the Weibull law is a generalized gamma distribution which is a generalization of the gamma distribution.

+Historically, the Weibull distribution it gained its prominence and name by the Swedish engineer and scientist Waloddi Weibull, who discussed it in his paper \citet{Weibull1939}.
+He described the distribution in detail in his work \citet{Weibull1951}, although it was actually first identified by \citet{Frechet1927} and already applied by \citet{Rosin1933} to describe a particle size distribution.
 Nowadays, the Weibull distribution is widely used in various domains such as life data analysis~\citep{nelson2005}, wind speed modeling~\citep{manwell2009} and hydrology~\citep{clarke2002}.
-For an overview of various methods to estimate its parameters, we refer the reader to \cite{gugliani2018new}.

 Power laws and power laws with exponential cut-off are mostly studied apart from each other, due to their disparity.
 In the present paper, we shall build a bridge between these two classes of size distributions by proposing an over-arching family of distributions that interpolates between both classes, hence the name \emph{Interpolating family of size distributions} (for simplicity, we shall from now on also refer to it as IF distribution).
 The corresponding density, which we shall discuss in detail later in the paper, is of the form